 Risk Reward Ratio (RRR)

 Risk Reward Ratio is a very important concept in trading, whether you are trading crypto, forex, or any other market.
-It compares the potential profit of a trade to the potential Risk (R).
-For example, a RRR of 3:1 (or just “3”) means the potential profit is three times higher than the potential loss.
-In case of a favourable outcome, the profit of a trade can be defined as 3R, which means three times the original risk.
+It compares the potential Risk (R) of a trade to the potential profit.
+For example, a RRR of 1:3 (or just “3”) means the potential profit is three times higher than the potential loss.
+In case of a favorable outcome, the profit of a trade can be defined as 3R, which means three times the original risk.
 There is no complicated formula.

 In trading, long term profitability will be determined by the balance between average RRR and win rate (also known as Win/Loss) over a large amount of trades.
 Generally when a strategy involves a high RRR, the win rate will be low.
 When RRR is low, the win rate is usually high.